ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Lifetime: this should be implemented by removing the Message from its queue of pending Messages after the Lifetime has expired.
 A queue of pending Messages within the transport system implementation that have yet to be handed to the Protocol Stack can always support this property, but once a Message has been sent into the send buffer of a protocol, only certain protocols may support de-queueing a message.
 For example, TCP cannot remove bytes from its send buffer, while in case of SCTP, such control over the SCTP send buffer can be exercised using the partial reliability extension {{!RFC8303}}.
 When there is no standing queue of Messages within the system, and the Protocol Stack does not support removing a Message from its buffer, this property may be ignored.

-- Niceness: this represents the ability to de-prioritize a Message in favor of other Messages.
+- Priority: this represents the ability to de-prioritize a Message in favor of other Messages.
 This can be implemented by the system re-ordering Messages that have yet to be handed to the Protocol Stack, or by giving relative priority hints to protocols that support priorities per Message.

 - Ordered: when this is false, it disables the requirement of in-order-delivery for protocols that support configurable ordering.